irahrosete/snake-game/README.md

 ## Features

 #### User Input
 The user is greeted in the welcome screen, and a player name is asked.
 The application will not progress unless a name is provided.
-Error is handled here in that when the user hits enter but does not input a name, the application will ask for a name again.
+Error is handled here when the user hits enter but does not input a name.
+The application will return 'Value must be provided' and ask for a name again.
 The player's name will show in the game interface whilst the game is being played.
 #### Menu
 After the welcome screen, the user is presented with a list of menu items to assist before a new game is played:
    - The **Start Game** option will start the game.